Fin One Pty Ltd

 How you may access your personal information held by us

-You may request access to your personal information held by us by identifying yourself in person, by facsimile or by scanned attachments to an email and sending your request for access to us at:
+You may request access to your personal information held by us by identifying yourself by telephone, by post or by attaching scanned documents to an email and sending your request for access to us at:

 Email: [email protected]

-- pose a threat to the health or safety of another individual person;
+- pose a threat to the health or safety of another person;

 How you may correct any personal information we hold about you which is incorrect

-If you believe any personal information which we hold about you is incorrect, please contact us in person by telephone, by facsimile, by email, identify yourself and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.
+If you believe any personal information which we hold about you is incorrect, please contact us by telephone, by post or by email, identify yourself, including by electronic identification verification systems used by us, and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.

 If we cannot agree to the change to the information which you have requested, we will give you reasons in writing.